miyo-hime/KuroLink/README.md

 ## download

-Grab the latest `.exe` from [Releases](https://github.com/miyo-hime/KuroLink/releases).
+Grab the latest `.exe` from [Releases](https://codex.kurobox.me/miyo-rin/KuroLink/releases) (or from the [GitHub mirror](https://github.com/miyo-hime/KuroLink/releases)).
 Run it.
 That's the whole install process.

 Config saves as `kurolink.json` next to the exe.
 Move the folder wherever you want.